wang1kevin1/cs111/assgn-2/design.md

 **Ignore Kernel Threads**

 Note that a kernel thread has priority value ```td->td_priority``` of 0 to 47 and 80 to 119 -- inclusive.
+We will use a boolean value ```isKernel``` which will say if a priority falls within the boundaries.

 **Random Number Generator**